wcfrobert/wthisj/README.md

+> [!NOTE]
+> wthisj numerically approximates $I_x$ and $I_y$ by discretizing the perimeter into tiny 0.5 inch fibers, each fiber has an infinitesimal area (dA) which is then summed to approximate the moment of inertia integrals.
+The default fiber size is usually accurate enough; however, users may opt to reduce the fiber size further by changing the `PATCH_SIZE` argument when initializing a `PunchingShearSection()` object.

+> [!NOTE]
+> If a `PunchingShearSection()` object has a large enough `overhang_x` or `overhang_y`, it will be automatically converted to an interior condition.
+The limit is explained in the theoretical background section.

 ### 2.0 Add Openings

 **`PunchingShearSection.add_opening(xo, yo, width, depth)`** - Add a rectangular opening nearby.
 The column center is always located at (0,0).
 Specify bottom left corner of opening as well as opening size.
+You can add an arbitrary number of openings.
+A warning will be printed to console if the openings is further than 4h away because the specified opening can be ignored.
 This method modifies the PunchingShearSection object internally and does not return anything.

 * xo: float
   * x-offset from column center (0,0) to the bottom left corner of opening